 The Eldersburg, Md. native had a stellar four-year playing career at UMBC, where she was a four-year starter, two-time captain and twice earned Second Team All-America East honors.
 She finished her career with 86 goals and 56 assists for 142 points and, as a senior, led the team in assists (18) and points (44).
 Her 56 assists ranked fourth in school history when she graduated.

-O’Brien and her husband, Steve, reside in Richmond with their daughter, Elle, who was born in May 2014.
+O’Brien and her husband, Steve, reside in Richmond with their two children, Elle and Quinn.